 SM is where pockets of fluid develop within the spinal cord and destroy nerve tissues.
 In some cases it can cause such extreme pain that very young Cavaliers need to be put to sleep.

 From 2012 there is a new official scheme to test parent dogs for SM before they are used for breeding.
-The new lilac form is shown here.
+The certificate for this BVA/KC scheme is a lilac colour.

 Cavaliers scanned before 2012 will have their results recorded on a white form similar to the one shown below.

 Cavaliers should also be tested for inherited eye problems, a certificate is shown below.

 Good breeders will also have certificates for Dry Eye/Curly Coat Syndrome and Episodic Falling syndrome.
 They are shown here

 Below is an example of the old style SM certificate issued before 2012 and current heart and eye certificates.
 A responsible breeder should have certificates showing the results of these tests for each parent.